Skip to content

 • On corrugated paper, ink can soak in too deeply, which dulls colors and reduces vibrance.

-The external climate is only one aspect.
-Operational factors also play a role.
-When bay doors are left open, sudden dips or surges in relative humidity can occur.
-Controlling humidity is critical to print quality and productivity while minimizing waste and rejects.
+The external climate is only one factor.
+Operational conditions also affect humidity.
+When bay doors remain open, sudden drops or spikes in relative humidity can occur.
+Stable industrial humidification is critical for maintaining consistent print quality, reducing paper waste, and improving overall productivity.

 • Printing precision, even on corrugated paper